Project Profile: Bangladesh

 LEDARS had implemented a small BSF project in 2011 using the V8 steel mold.
 Although the filters were well received, LEDARS did not have the funds to continue the project.
 OHorizons learned about their BSF interest in the fall of 2013 and contacted them about the Wood Mold we had engineered.
 They were extremely interested in the idea and that we could greatly reduce their project startup costs.
 They had wanted to continue distributing BSFs for some time, but did not have the means to do so.
 Since they were not in use, their steel molds had rusted over and were no longer usable.
 Our organizations went to work discussing the outline of a pilot project that would test the feasibility of the Wood Mold in this region.
 This was to be the second field test OHorizons had conducted and the first time the filters made from the Wood Mold would be installed in households.

 Two of our staff members traveled to Bangladesh to conduct the Wood Mold training.
-Being in Bangladesh and interacting with the local people was an amazing experience; the Bangladeshi people, and our hosts at LEDARS in particular, went above and beyond to make us feel comfortable and welcomed.
-Each morning we traveled by rickshaw to the LEDARS office and enjoyed the serene rural setting, a much welcomed respite from the hustle and bustle of New York City, where our office is located.
+Being in Bangladesh and interacting with the local people was an amazing experience; the Bangladeshi people, and our hosts at LEDARS, in particular, went above and beyond to make us feel comfortable and welcomed.
+Each morning we traveled by rickshaw to the LEDARS office and enjoyed the serene rural setting, a much-welcomed respite from the hustle and bustle of New York City, where our office is located.

 The LEDARS staff we trained: Ranajit, Asit, Sabina, and Hasan, were eager to get started and were very quickly able to understand the Construction Manual, despite a language barrier.
 In no time, they were making the Molds with little instruction and supervision.

-The project was ultimately a success, but there were of course some challenges that presented themselves along the way.
+The project was ultimately a success, but there were, of course, some challenges that presented themselves along the way.

 For instance, another passenger on our flight into Dhaka mistakenly took home a bag we had packed that contained a circular saw.
-After extensive communicating, negotiating, and waiting, the saw was returned to us 5 days later.
+After extensive communicating, negotiating and waiting, the saw was returned to us 5 days later.
 On day 4 of our training!
 We made do by using a handsaw.
-While this was slower than a battery operated circular saw, it proved to be effective and gave us confidence that the Wood Mold could be built in any environment.
+While this was slower than a battery operated the circular saw, it proved to be effective and gave us confidence that the Wood Mold could be built in any environment.
 This was the first time the Mold had been partially built without the use of power tools and the first time it had been fully constructed with a handsaw.
 Since this trip, the Wood Mold has been built in completely off-grid locations, without the assistance of any electricity!

 The 4 trainees built 3 Wood Molds, completed the cuts for a fourth and fifth Mold, and poured 3 concrete filters.
 We had anticipated completing more filters in this time, but we were satisfied that the trainees had received sufficient training to be self-reliant moving forward and the organization already had ample experience working with BSFs made from a steel mold.